Nuke User Guide v2.1

 edt <file name> -m <module code> -c <category name> -t <task description> -f <new file name>

-Similar to file name, the new file name cannot exceed 30 characters.
+cannot exceed 30 characters.

 Example Usage